Urban Mushroom Farmer Training

 “As above so below” – Hermes Trismegistus

-Our Trainings are for those ready to immerse themselves in fungal culture!
+Our Training is for those ready to immerse themselves in fungal culture!
 Three 9hr intensive days(w/breaks for lunch and dinner), covering what it takes to work with fungi and in turn cultivate them.
 Small class size ensures everyone is addressed, and encourages communication between participants which can be very helpful.
 We will go through a series of presentations, and hands on workshops.
-Our Trainings will be held 3 times a year mostly in New Cumberland and Lemoyne, Pennsylvania on Permaculture Designed Properties, with field trips to our Micro Farm Facilities.
+Our Training will be held 3 times a year mostly in New Cumberland and Lemoyne, Pennsylvania on Permaculture Designed Properties, with field trips to our Micro Farm Facilities.

 What We Cover